gabors-data-analysis/da-coding-rstats/README.md

 The course serves as an introduction to the R programming language and software environment for data exploration, data munging, data visualization, reporting, and modeling.

-Lecture 1 to 11 complements [Part I: Data Exploration (Chapter 1-6)](https://gabors-data-analysis.com/chapters/#part-i-data-exploration) -- which is the basis of Data Analysis 1 course -- and focuses on the basic programming principles, data structures, data cleaning and data exploration with descriptives and graphs, and simple hypothesis testing.
+Lecture 1 to 11 complements [Part I: Data Exploration (Chapter 1-6)](https://gabors-data-analysis.com/chapters/#part-i-data-exploration) -- which is the basis of Data Analysis 1 course -- and focuses on basic programming principles, data structures, data cleaning and data exploration with descriptives and graphs, and simple hypothesis testing.

 Lecture 12 to 19 complements [PART II: Regression Analysis (Chapter 7-12)](https://gabors-data-analysis.com/chapters/#part-ii-regression-analysis) -- Data Analysis 2 -- and focuses on statistical methods such as nonparametric regression, single and multiple linear cross-sections, binary models and simple time-series analysis while adding more advanced toolkit for visualization and reporting.

-The material is based on 3 years of teaching a coding course as well as advice from many many great resources such as
+The material is based on multiple years of teaching coding courses at CEU as well as advice from many many great resources such as
   - Hadley Wickham and Garrett Grolemund [R for Data Science](https://r4ds.had.co.nz)
   - Jae Yeon Kim: [R Fundamentals for Public Policy, Course material](https://github.com/KDIS-DSPPM/r-fundamentals)
   - Winston Chang: [R Graphics Cookbook](https://r-graphics.org/)